 TEACHERS IN YOUNG ADULT FICTION

-In YA novels published before 1980 favourable treatment of teachers outnumbered the unfavourable.
+In young adult novels published before 1980 favourable treatment of teachers outnumbered the unfavourable.

 Contemporary young adult literature sometimes juxtaposes a ‘good’ teacher against a ‘bad’ one, enforcing a good/bad binary view.
-Other YA novels challenge this binary and achieve subversion, or even humanise the teacher.
+Other young adult novels challenge this binary and achieve subversion, or even humanise the teacher.

-Modern YA novels feature more successful non-conformist teachers.
+Modern young adult novels feature more successful non-conformist teachers.
 Teachers who rebel against norms are seen as the most favourable.

 Iconic teachers in films often leave their schools at the end of the movie, sometimes without wanting to go.
 But modern iconic film teachers are more likely to keep their jobs.